 National parks in Costa Rica are all teeming with wildlife and cover 25 per cent of its total landmass.
 This is a country which takes pride in having such a diverse ecological system.
 It’s also the backbone of its behemoth tourism industry.
 During your trip to Central America, you’ll experience some of your most treasured memories in one or more national parks.
 If you’re unsure which of the 26 national parks you want to visit, here are our favourites.

 Caño Negro National Wildlife Refuge

 This 10,000-hectare refuge is a regular migration site for waterfowl.
 Throughout the year, you’ll spot wood storks, anhinga, blue-winged teal, and glossy ibis.
 It’s a regular haunt for birdwatchers.
 During the rainy season, a shallow lake fills up to create an area where people can sail.
 After the rainy season ends, the lake dries up again and it turns into a path people use.

 Arenal National Park

 The Arenal National Park is the most well-known of Costa Rica’s national parks.
-The active Arenal Volcano constantly pumps out gases and steam from its almost perfectly cone-shaped peak.
-Since being declared a national park in 1994, millions of visitors have travelled to the volcano and gone to the maximum 600-metre elevation point to watch the lava.
+The active Arenal volcano constantly pumps out gases and steam from its almost perfectly cone-shaped peak.
+Since being declared a national park in 1994, millions of visitors have travelled to the volcano and climbed to the maximum 600-metre elevation point to watch the lava.